PolyglotExperiment/.github/profile/README.md

 }
 ```

-Vamos inicialmente utilizar o Esfinge Query Builder para prover acesso a estas bases a partir da criação de DAOs.
+We will initially use the Esfinge Query Builder to provide access to these databases.
 Esfinge Query Builder offers a solution for creating a persistence layer simply and quickly.
 Using the philosophy "for a good framework, the method name is enough", Query Builder uses the method names of an interface to infer the queries that need to be executed on the database.
 The first step is to define an interface with the method names for the queries that need to be made.
 Optionally, when you want CRUD operations to be available, you can extend the Repository interface.

 ``` Java
 public interface UserDAO extends Repository<User> {